-Description: The Mexican American Study Project-The Mexican American People: A Generation Later is a study on intra- and inter-generational change and persistence in ethnic identity and behavior as well as socio-economic mobility among Mexican Americans in Los Angeles and San Antonio# This study sheds light on the progress of Mexican Americans, the progeny of the largest and longest-lasting immigration to the U#S# This will also be the first major survey to systematically examine changes in long-term intra- and intergenerational socio-economic status and ethnic identity within any ethnic group# brown-Collar OccuPationS in Local Labor MarketS
+Description: The Mexican American Study Project- The Mexican American People: A Generation Later is a study on intra- and inter-generational change and persistence in ethnic identity and behavior as well as socio-economic mobility among Mexican Americans in Los Angeles and San Antonio.
+This study sheds light on the progress of Mexican Americans, the progeny of the largest and longest-lasting immigration to the U.S. This will also be the first major survey to systematically examine changes in long-term intra- and intergenerational socio-economic status and ethnic identity within any ethnic group.